 - Buying points on your mortgage.

-So, you need to ask your service provider beforehand what ‘rebate’ means in your situation.
+So, you need to ask your service provider beforehand what ‘rebate’ means.

 Note: You cannot use either (cash back or credit) towards the down payment of your new home.